 My House is the Red Earth by Joy Harjo explores what the ‘centre of the world’ is for different people.
-The people displays the fact that what is important to one person may be completely unimpressive to another, with the central idea of the poem being that people decide what is important to them, not anyone else deciding for them.
+The people display the fact that what is important to one person may be completely unimpressive to another, with the central idea of the poem being that people decide what is important to them, not anyone else deciding for them.

 Explore My House is the Red Earth

 My House is the Red Earth by Joy Harjo describes her ‘house’, a little red house that many can miss when driving by.
 Although she has often heard places such as ‘New York’ being called the centre of the world, for her it is her house.
 The same applies to different characters explored within the poem, finding different locations that they love and call home.
-The poem finishes by applying these ideas on to animals, with the ‘crow’ finding its home in food and the sky.
+The poem finishes by applying these ideas to animals, with the ‘crow’ finding its home in food and the sky.